austinh3/www/_products/product1.md

       icon: fa-grin-stars
     - label: Available in multiple sizes
       icon: fa-fighter-jet
-rating: 3
+rating: 69
 ---

-This is the content about the product.
+You pay the 45 cent service charge.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+(Selecting checkout takes you to the Stripe site to pay.)
 <!-- Load Stripe.js on your website. -->
 <script src="https://js.stripe.com/v3"></script>